Quantum Masked Autoencoders for Vision Learning: Quantum Masked Autoencoder (QMAE)

 \section{Quantum Masked Autoencoder (QMAE)}

 We propose a quantum masked autoencoder (QMAE) that can reconstruct original data in the presence of masks.
 Figure~\ref{fig:arch} shows the QMAE architecture that consists of four major components to learn the masked information: image embedding (Section~\ref{sec:embed}), the encoder and decoder ansatz (Section~\ref{sec:ansatz}), the learnable mask token (Section~\ref{sec:token}), and the training including the loss function (Section~\ref{sec:loss}).
-The remainder of this section describes these four components in detail.
+The remainder of this section details these four components.